yuh666/raft-paper-translation/README.md

-# the NorthEast Chinese Fanyi of the Raft Paper(In Search of an Understandable Consensus Algorithm)
+# The NorthEast Chinese Fanyi of the Raft Paper(In Search of an Understandable Consensus Algorithm)